 IM supports the following modes for adding friends: adding friends in batches, no approval required, and approval required.
 For more information, see Adding Friends.

-Two-way friends: user A's friend list contains user B, and user B's friend list contains user A.
+Two-way friends: user A is a friend of user B, and user B is a friend of user A.

-One-way friend: user A's friend list contains user B, but user B's friend list does not contain user A.
+One-way friend: user A is a friend of user B, but user B is not a friend of user A.

-AllowType_Type_AllowAny, then anyone who wants to add account A as a friend can directly add it.
-In this scenario, the friend request and acceptance process has one step.
+AllowType_Type_AllowAny, then anyone who wants to add account A as a friend can directly add account A. In this scenario, there is one step in the friend request and acceptance process.

-AllowType_Type_NeedConfirm, then for anyone who wants to add account A as a friend, account A will receive a message asking it to approve the new friend request.
+AllowType_Type_NeedConfirm, then for anyone who wants to add account A as a friend, account A will receive a message asking whether to approve the new friend request.
 Then, account A accepts or rejects the request to complete the process.
-In this scenario, the friend request and acceptance process has two steps.
+In this scenario, there are two steps in the friend request and acceptance process.

 IM supports two modes for deleting friends: one-way deletion and two-way deletion.